IT'S TIME TO FILE YOUR

 FAFSA (free application for federal student aid)

 The application process is easier and faster than ever.
 The federal student aid website will make available to student and parents the capability for easier FAFSA completion when you give the IRS(Internal Revenue Service) authorization to populate the FAFSA financial information quickly and electronically !
-This process is called the IRS Data Retrieval and will eliminate students to be selected for verification who must provide schools with additional documentation.
-Remember your IRS data will not be available for transfer until after two weeks of your IRS filing.
+This process is called the IRS Data Retrieval Tool and will eliminate students to be selected for verification who must provide schools with additional documentation.
+Remember your IRS data will not be available for transfer until February 7, 2016 or preferably two weeks after your IRS filing.

 The Federal Student Aid programs have made available to parents and students information and instructional videos about the FAFSA processes.
 Click below to be directed to this website.